 2012-13: Nagelvoort began the year with the NAHL’s Soo Eagles — appearing in 18 games as a backup to Colorado College recruit Tyler Marble — before a trade to the Aberdeen Wings.
 He finished the year with the USHL’s Green Bay Gamblers and in April 2013 committed to playing college hockey at Michigan in 2013-14.
 In 28 NAHL games between the Soo and Aberdee he was 17-16-2 (8-1-1 with the Wings) and had a 2.10 goals against and .936 save percentage.
 Aberdeen finished three points shy of a playoff spot.

 2013-14: Nagelvoort emerged as a starter for the University of Michigan in his freshman season.
-Nagelvoort, in his third year of draft eligibility, was ranked 21st amongst North American goaltenders in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+In 24 games for the Wolverines he was 11-9-3 with one shutout and had a 2.20 goals against and .929 save percentage.
+Michigan finished third in the Big Ten in the conference’s inaugural season but was upset by Penn State in the conference tournament and did not receive an at-large bid to the NCAA tournament.
+Nagelvoort, in his third year of draft eligibility, was ranked 21st amongst North American goaltenders in Central Scouting’s mid-term rankings and was selected by Edmonton in the fourth round (111th overall) in the 2014 NHL Draft.